-You are permitted to download the public portions of this book without charge for your personal education.
+You are permitted to download this book without charge for your personal education.
 You may not edit, or otherwise alter its content in any way.
 Fair use quoting is considered one page of text and must include reference to the source URL.
 Content may not be copied, reposted, republished, or transmitted without written permission.

-There is a reason for this.
 This is a dynamic work that will be updated over time.
 I have no intention of defending conditions that no longer exist or explanations that have since been relieved of unintentional ambiguity or error.
 Please, use a link.
-Thank you.

-Revision History This book was originally produced under the name The Responsible Party for which there were two revisions, 1.0 & 2.0.
+This book was originally produced under the name The Responsible Party for which there were two revisions, 1.0 & 2.0.
 Major revisions are for complete rewrites.
 Decimal revisions are for revised chapters or navigational changes and are not archived.
 Back revs are viewable by the numbered links below.